Our Child Custody Lawyers Are Near You and Ready to Help

 Split Custody: Here, one parent received custody of one or more the child, while the other parent retains custody of others.
 Most courts prefer to avoid this route.

-Child Custody and Unmarried Parents: Typically, state statutes require that the mother be awarded sole physical custody unless the father acts.
+Child Custody and Unmarried Parents: Typically custody laws in Pennsylvania require that the mother be awarded sole physical custody unless the father acts.
 It’s rare that an unwed father can win custody over a mother that has demonstrated being a good parent.

 What About Third-Party Child Custody Cases?